DISPELLING MYTHS

 MYTH: Independent schools charge very high fees and are exclusive to wealthy families.

-In 2021, almost half of all Independent schools charged fees of less than $5,000 per annum.
-While the large, well-known Independent schools form an important part of the sector they are not reflective of most Independent schools with only 10 per cent of schools charging fees of $20,000 or more.
+In 2022, half of all Independent schools charged fees of less than $5,600 per annum.
+While the large, well-known Independent schools form an important part of the sector they are not reflective of most Independent schools with just over 10 per cent of schools charging fees of $20,000 or more.

 The Independent sector also has schools serving extremely disadvantaged communities that charge no fees including;